 4P among marketing instruments

-The first of P when it comes to marketing instruments is product.
+The first of the P's, in terms of marketing instruments, is product.
 This term applies to both goods and services offered by the company for sale.
 A pair of shoes, changing the wheels on the car, shampoo - these are all products.
 They are all purchased because they meet one or more of our needs.
 However, we pay not for the tangible product, but for the benefits it gives us.
 In simple words, a product can be described as a set of benefits that the seller offers the consumer at the right price.
 When we buy shoes, we are actually buying comfort for our feet.
 When paying for the wheel replacement service in the car, we pay for safety, because this is what we expect when driving on tires adapted to weather conditions.
 When you buy a shampoo, you pay for your beauty, because it will probably make your hair look good.

 Marketing tools